cs-fullstack-2019-spring/python-review2-cw-tdude0175/README.md

 0. To quit the program
 ```

 #### Extra Credit.
-Once a task is Output the data to a text file.
-When the program is run again, input that text file.
+Save the user's list in a text file.
+When the program is run again, input that text file so their task list is not lost.

 Use the links below to get started on file io:
 - https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files